vivszan/Meat-World-Project/readme.md

-# Agricultural area over the long-term - Data package
+# Obesity in adults - Data package

-This data package contains the data that powers the chart ["Agricultural area over the long-term"](https://ourworldindata.org/grapher/total-agricultural-area-over-the-long-term?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.
+This data package contains the data that powers the chart ["Obesity in adults"](https://ourworldindata.org/grapher/share-of-adults-defined-as-obese?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.
 It was downloaded on November 27, 2024.

 ## CSV Structure